back arrow

 In the original design, each product page had its own 'Contact Us' section.
 However, this approach led to several issues such as misrouted Inquiries and increased workload.

-1.1 Centralized Contact Page: I created a unified entry point for all user inquiries.
+A. Centralised Contact Page: A unified entry point for all user inquiries.
 Now, users are directed to a central contact page where they can specify their needs and interests.

-1.2 Guided Inquiry Process: This ensures that inquiries are accurately categorized, reducing the likelihood of misrouted requests and improving response efficiency.
+B. Guided Inquiry Process: This ensures that inquiries are accurately categorised, reducing the likelihood of misrouted requests and improving response efficiency.

-Floating 'Contact Us' Button: To align with the business goal of encouraging users to contact sales, I designed a floating 'Contact Us' button.
-This makes the contact option highly visible and easily accessible, prompting user interaction at any point during their browsing experience.
+Floating 'Contact Us' Button: Makes the contact option highly visible and accessible, prompting user interaction at any point during their browsing.

 Conclusion